ashduckett/Draggable/README.md

 This code creates a new draggable.
 The first four parameters are there to allow you to specify the height, width, x location and y location respectively.

-The fourth argument should be optional and allows you to specify that you want the draggable area to be contained within the specified rect and nowhere outside of it.
+The fourth argument should be optional and allows you to specify that you want the draggable area to be contained within the specified `Rect` and nowhere outside of it.
 Further options will follow.

 Finally the element is added to the body of the document.